LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 <p align="center">
 <img src="https://loopkit.github.io/loopdocs/nightscout/img/apns-textedit.png" width="550">
 </p> </br></br>
 7. When the file opens, it will look similar to the screenshot below.
-We need to highlight **ALL OF THE CONTENTS** of that file and copy it because we will be pasting it in Heroku later...keep that in mind.
+In a few minutes, after we do a few other steps first, we will need to highlight **ALL OF THE CONTENTS** of that file and copy it because we will be pasting it in Heroku.
 Yes, allllll of the contents.
 So, easiest way is to click inside that file and then press `command-a` to highlight all the text and then `command-c` to copy it all to the clipboard.
+You don't have to do it right now...just keep that window open in the background for now until we need it a little further down.
+Then we will copy all that text.

 <p align="center">
 <img src="https://loopkit.github.io/loopdocs/nightscout/img/apns-copy-key.png" width="550">